 Like many parts of this intriguing season, the characters and narrative are based on real people.
-The show uses a criminal psychology from a real FBI agent, Robert Ressler, who wanted to find things in common with a criminals’ background and their motives.
+The show uses criminal psychology from a real FBI agent, Robert Ressler, who wanted to find things in common with criminals’ backgrounds and motives.

-A point of conflict for some about this series is that the serial killers featured for the interviews with Bill and Holden are from real imprisoned criminals and some of the narrative taken from actual interviews.
+A point of conflict for some about this series is that the serial killers featured in the interviews with Bill and Holden are from real imprisoned criminals and some of the narratives are taken from actual interviews.

-One thing I found quite creepy was the portrayal of some characters in the show like Edmund Kemper, who were cast and made-up to look eerily similar to the man himself.
-I have seen commentary from people talking about the show and that they find this disrespectful to the victims families.
+One thing I found quite creepy was the portrayal of some characters in the show like Edmund Kemper, who was cast and made up to look eerily similar to the man himself.
+I have seen commentary from people talking about the show and that they find this disrespectful to the victims' families.

 Season 2 was renewed 6 months before season 1 aired.
 Season 2 sees a plot around the Atlanta child murders that occurred between 1979 and 1981.
 Wayne Williams was eventually convicted of killing 2 of the 28 African-American children, teens and adults killed in that period.